-Fact Tables
+Data Warehousing Objects: Fact Tables

 A fact table typically has two types of columns: those that contain numeric facts (often called measurements), and those that are foreign keys to dimension tables.
 A fact table contains either detail-level facts or facts that have been aggregated.
 Fact tables that contain aggregated facts are often called summary tables.
 A fact table usually contains facts with the same level of aggregation.
 Though most facts are additive, they can also be semi-additive or non-additive.
 Additive facts can be aggregated by simple arithmetical addition.
 A common example of this is sales.
-Non-additive facts can be aggregated along some of the dimensions and not along others.
+Non-additive facts cannot be added at all.
+An example of this is averages.
+Semi-additive facts can be aggregated along some of the dimensions and not along others.
 An example of this is inventory levels, where you cannot tell what a level means simply by looking at it.